ffbsee/ffbsee-site/README.md

-For a better understanding what this is and how to work with the config files here, please have a loook at the [freifunk-gluon](https://github.com/freifunk-gluon/) git Repository.
+For a better understanding what this is and how to work with the config files here, please have a look at the [freifunk-gluon](https://github.com/freifunk-gluon/) git Repository.